Radical Civic Union: History

-Current status

 In 2015, the UCR formed a coalition with Republican Proposal, a center-right political party, to form Cambiemos.
 Cambiemos won the presidential election, which ended its 12 years of opposition.
 The alliance with Republican Proposal was criticized by the Socialist International and the Young Radicals were suspended from the International Union of Socialist Youth.
+Since 2023 the UCR has been mostly in opposition to the Milei administration, while agreeing to negotiate individual reform bills.

-Ideology and principles
+Ideology and factions

-The Radical Civic Union is generally classified as a centrist social liberal party, but it is also occasionally classified as a "social democratic" party or a simple "liberal" party.

-They call themselves the party of public liberties, the Constitution and democracy.
+The UCR is generally classified as a centrist, or liberal.
+Due to its heterogeneity, the UCR has also been described as a big tent or catch-all party and social-liberal party, but it is also occasionally classified as a social-democratic.
+Radicals call themselves the party of civil liberties, democracy and the Constitution.
 In their history, they resisted authoritarian regimes, won universal suffrage and starred in the struggle for the causes of the popular majorities.

-Raúl Alfonsín said that radicalism advocates social democracy.
-He wanted to form through radicalism a "broad popular, democratic, reformist and national movement"; to end privilege, authoritarianism and demagoguery and consolidate an authentic social democracy in the country.
-But he says that radicals do not define themselves, as European political parties usually do, on the left-wing, centre or right-wing, they are before an ideology an ethic.
-But they feel very comfortable as "observers" of all the tendencies that make up the European social democracy.
+Raúl Alfonsín thought that radicalism advocated social democracy.
+He wanted to form a "broad popular, democratic, reformist and national movement"; to end privilege, authoritarianism and demagoguery and consolidate an authentic social democracy in the country.
+He also explained that Radicals do not define themselves, as European political parties usually do, on the left–right political spectrum, as radicalism is an ethic before being an ideology.
+However, according to Alfonsín, Radicals felt very comfortable as "observers" of all the tendencies that make up European social democracy.
+Moreover, in 1995 Raúl Alfonsín brought radicalism into the world organization of center-left parties, the Socialist International.
+Another former leader, Angel Rozas, defined the political-ideological identity of the party as humanist and center-left.
+He and his faction gave a progressive look to the party.

-Ricardo Balbín led and was the main reference of the conservative wing of radicalism since the 1960s, when radicalism was divided.
-After his death, Fernando de la Rúa kept this group active until he became president in 1999.
+On the conservative side of the party sat Ricardo Balbín.
+The party was particularly divided since the 1960s and again since the end of the 1990s.
+After Balbín's death, Fernando de la Rúa who gave a neoliberal and conservative tint to the party and who famously said that "we are radicals, not socialists", kept UCR conservatives active until he became president in 1999.

-During the 1989 presidential elections, Eduardo Angeloz promised a "red pencil" to cut public deficit spending and mentioned the possible privatization of state companies, which would later be carried out by his rival, the Peronist Carlos Saúl Menem.
+During the 1989 general election, Eduardo Angeloz promised a "red pencil" to cut public deficit spending and mentioned the possible privatization of state companies, which would later be carried out by his rival, the Peronist Carlos Menem.

-In 1995 Raúl Alfonsín brought radicalism into the world organization of center-left parties, the Socialist International.
-Fernando de la Rúa joined the sector of those who opposed this affiliation, because he said that "We are radicals, not socialists."

-The former leader of the Radical Civic Union, Angel Rozas, defined the political-ideological identity of the party as humanist and center-left.

-They are part of Juntos por el Cambio, the political coalition in opposition to the Peronist government of Alberto Fernandez.

-Provincial factions

-The UCR has become fragmented politically and geographically.
-Besides the interventions in Tierra del Fuego and Mendoza, already in September 2006 the party leaders had admitted that they reviewing requests of intervention against the provincial committees of Río Negro and Santiago del Estero.

-In Santa Fe the UCR had teamed up with the Socialist Party to support Socialist candidate for governor Hermes Binner, in exchange for the vice-governorship, taken by the former governor Aldo Tessio's daughter, the fiscal federal Griselda Tessio, winning the 2007 elections.
+Since de la Rúa's demise in 2001, the UCR has become more and more fragmented politically and geographically.
+Besides the interventions in Tierra del Fuego and Mendoza, in September 2006, the party leaders had admitted that they reviewing requests of intervention against the provincial committees of Río Negro and Santiago del Estero.
+In Santa Fe, the UCR had teamed up with the Socialist Party to support Socialist candidate for governor Hermes Binner, in exchange for the vice-governorship, taken by the former governor Aldo Tessio's daughter, the fiscal federal Griselda Tessio, winning the 2007 elections.